 Edit and Continue (Visual C++)

 This article describes procedures to work with Edit and Continue in Visual C++ projects.
-See Supported Code Changes and Limitations (C++) for information about the limitations of Edit and Continue.
+See Supported Code Changes (C++) for information about the limitations of Edit and Continue.

 You can disable the automatic invocation of Edit and Continue (invocation by the Continue, Go, and Step commands).
 You might do this if you are making edits to the code that you do not want applied during the current debugging session.
 You can also re-enable the automatic invocation of Edit and Continue.